 IOP is the leading research institute in China in condensed matter physics and related fields.
-Through 90 years of development, IOP has become a comprehensive and multi-disciplinary research organization engaged in research on basic and applied physics.
+Through more than 90 years of development, IOP has become a comprehensive and multi-disciplinary research organization engaged in research on basic and applied physics.
 Its current research activities concentrate on condensed matter physics, optical physics, atomic and molecular physics, plasma physics, soft matter physics, and condensed matter theory and computation physics.
-There are 12 laboratories and 7 centers in our research system together with a strong technical support system.
-In 2017, IOP was officially designated as the Beijing National Laboratory for Condensed Matter Physics.
+There are 12 laboratories and 8 centers in our research system together with a strong technical support system.
+In 2017, IOP was officially designated by the Ministry of Science and Technology as the Beijing National Laboratory for Condensed Matter Physics.
 More Information about IOP can be found at www.iop.cas.cn.

-By the end of 2017, IOP had a total of 656 staff, including 346 of scientific research, 127 of technical support, and 54 of administrative duty.
-IOP has 14 academicians of Chinese Academy of Sciences, and 1 academician of Chinese Academy of Engineering.
-Among IOP researchers, 37 obtained the National Outstanding Youth Foundation Grants.
+By the end of 2019, IOP had a total of 825 staff, including 288 of scientific research, 148 of technical support, and 65 of administrative duty.
+IOP has 14 academicians of Chinese Academy of Sciences and 1 academician of Chinese Academy of Engineering.
 More than 70 academicians have worked in the institute.
-Currently, IOP has 882 graduate students, with 616 working for a doctor’s degree and 266 for a master’s degree.
-It also has around 60 post doctorate fellows.
+Among IOP researchers, 38 obtained the National Outstanding Youth Foundation Grants.
+Currently, IOP has 981 graduate students and 155 postdoctoral fellows.

-Apart from the current ZhongGuanCun campus, which is focusing on fundamental research, IOP will soon have three more campuses opening, that is, Huairou campus (in Huairou Science City, suburban Beijing) to develop large scientific facilities and interdisciplinary research centers, Liyang campus (in Jiangsu province) to undertake science commercialization and academic exchanges, and Dongguan campus (in Guangdong province) to develop the Songshan Lake Lab for Materials Science.
+Apart from the current ZhongGuanCun campus, which is focusing on fundamental research, IOP also has three other campuses, that is, HuaiRou campus (in HuaiRou Science City, suburban Beijing) to develop large scientific facilities and interdisciplinary research centers, LiYang campus (in Jiangsu province) to undertake science commercialization and academic exchanges, and DongGuan campus (in Guangdong province) to develop the Songshan Lake Materials Laboratory.

 (Logo of IOP, CAS)